matthiasnoback/layers-ports-and-adapters-workshop/README.md

-# Code and assignments for the "CQRS & Event Sourcing" workshop module
+# Code and assignments for the "Layers, Ports & Adapters" workshop module

 ## Requirements